syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Digital%20Signature/Sign_PDF_with_LTA/).

 ## Digitally sign a PDF document using the Windows certificate store

 A Windows certificate store is a secure way to store the digital ID.
 If a root certificate is added to the Windows certificate store, you do not need to manually add and trust each of the certificates that are already present in the Windows certificate store.

-You can retrieve the digital ID “X509Certificate2” from the Windows certificate store and use it to add a digital signature to a PDF document.
+You can retrieve the digital ID "X509Certificate2" from the Windows certificate store and use it to add a digital signature to a PDF document.

 The following code example shows how to create a PDF digital signature using the Windows certificate store.